-- (a) The Board lacks authority to waive or extend the statutory time limits for the filing of appeals or motions to the Board, and is furthermore obligated to adjudicate appeals promptly.
+(a) The Board lacks authority to waive or extend the statutory time limits for the filing of appeals or motions to the Board, and is [furthermore] obligated to adjudicate appeals promptly.
 However, after an appeal, motion, request or similar correspondence is timely filed to the Board, and before a decision upon such appeal, motion, request or correspondence is issued, the Board, on its own initiative, or upon the request from a party to such proceeding or the attorney or authorized agent for such party, may grant a limited extension of time in which to file further written argument on such appeal, motion, request or correspondence if the Board determines that good cause exists for granting such extension.
-Such requests need not be in writing, but shall explain all reasons alleged for the request and should state the proposed limit for the time extension requested.
-The decision on such request shall be recorded in the file record but need not otherwise be in writing. - (b) In the event that an extension request filed pursuant to subsection (a) above is granted, the party involved shall file such written argument in accordance with the provisions of Section 31-237g-10(a) of these regulations. - (c) Any request to supplement the record shall be governed by Section 31-237g-40(e) of these regulations.
+Such requests need not be in writing, but shall explain all reasons alleged for the request and [should] shall state the proposed limit for the time extension requested.
+The decision on such request shall be recorded in the file record but need not otherwise be in writing.

+- (b) In the event that an extension request filed pursuant to subsection (a) [above] of this section is granted, the party involved shall file such written argument in accordance with the provisions of Section 31-237g-10(a) of [these regulations] the Regulations of Connecticut State Agencies. - (c) Any request to supplement the record shall be governed by Section 31-237g-40(e) of [these regulations] the Regulations of Connecticut State Agencies.